 In August of 1961, the Communist government of the German Democratic Republic (East Germany) started constructing a barbed wire and concrete “Antifascistischer Schutzwall,” between East and West Berlin.
 The purpose of the Wall was to keep Western “fascists” from entering East Germany and undermining the socialist state, but it primarily served the objective of stemming mass defections from East to West.
 The Berlin Wall stood until November 9, 1989, when the head of the East German Communist Party announced that citizens of the East Berlin could cross the border freely.
 Still today, the Berlin Wall remains one of the most powerful and enduring symbols of the Cold War.

-Join this panel of experts, several of whom grew up in eastern Europe during this time, as they discuss the impact and social issues relating to the end of the Cold War and the fall of the Berlin Wall.
+A panel of experts, several of whom grew up in eastern Europe during this time, discussed the impact and social issues relating to the end of the Cold War and the fall of the Berlin Wall.

 Reading of a new play by John Feffer